 - Prefers a quieter ambiance

 Marketing Mix of Mcdonald’s

-A marketing mix is a model that an organization uses to advance the interest for its image or product.
-The main components of this model are 4Ps: Product, Price, Place and Promotion.
+A marketing mix is a model that an organization uses to advance its interest in its image or product.
+The main components of this model are the 4Ps: Product, Price, Place and Promotion.
 So let us look at McDonald’s marketing mix strategy in the coming section.

 Product Strategy of McDonald’s